 Ingredients

-- 5.3 oz ground pork (ground chicken or beef can also be used)
+- 5.3 oz ground pork (You can also use ground chicken or ground beef.)

 - 1 green onion / scallion